ebrahimabdallah/Laravel-Up-Running/chapter 4.md

 # Echo
 * In Blade templates in Laravel, you can use the {{ }} or {!! !!} syntax to output content to the HTML page
+*  skip echo with @
+*
+# Control Structure

-* **Control Structure**: Blade templates provide control structures that are similar to PHP, making them familiar to developers.
+* Blade templates provide control structures that are similar to PHP, making them familiar to developers.
-# Conditionals
+* Conditionals
 ```
 @if (Condition)
  // print any result